-- (1) Establish a performance management system to set loss prevention goals and track and measure the effectiveness of loss prevention interventions. - (2) Evaluate how additional data analytics software or cost models could help manage claim costs. - (3) Determine the expenditures per department allocated to loss prevention services geared toward experience-rating reductions and compare the expenditures allocated per department to the experience-rating premium surcharges paid by each department. - (4) Assess the different ways in which the Rating Modification Model could be adjusted to generate more revenue and incentivize departments to be more engaged in loss prevention services; and, if warranted, implement changes to the Experience Rating Modification Model based on the approval of the Volunteer Safety Workers' Compensation Fund Board. - (5) Track all legal claims and associated expenses open as of July 1, 2014, and filed thereafter, including information on the reasons each claim was filed and the conditions of the settlement or court ruling, and then share the information and analysis from the database with the Volunteer Safety Workers' Compensation Fund Board at every quarterly board meeting. - (6) Track suspected and confirmed fraudulent claims open as of July 1, 2014, and filed thereafter and then share the information and analysis from the database with the Volunteer Safety Workers' Compensation Fund Board at every quarterly board meeting. - (7) Track information for all claims awarded indemnity compensation affected by the minimum weekly compensation provision, as provided in G.S.
-97-2(5), that are open on July 1, 2014, and filed on or after July 1, 2014.
-The database should include the following: - The date of the volunteer's injury. - b.
-A detailed description of the injury. - c.
-The volunteer's (paid) occupation, or status as a "student" or "unemployed." - d.
-The volunteer's weekly wages from his or her regular paid occupation. - e.
-The amount of indemnity compensation awarded per week based on weekly wages from the regular, paid occupation. - f.
-Whether the claim is affected by the minimum weekly compensation provision. - g.
-The volunteer's post-injury return date to volunteer duties. - (8) Report to the Volunteer Safety Workers' Compensation Fund Board at every quarterly meeting on all claims awarded indemnity compensation affected by the minimum compensation provision.
-The report shall include the following: - a.
-The total indemnity compensation awarded for each claim, as well as the compensation per week and the number of weeks of compensation. - b.
-For each claim, the difference between the indemnity compensation awarded per week to the volunteer and the volunteer's weekly wages from his or her regular, paid occupation. - c.
-For each claim, the difference between the total indemnity compensation awarded to the volunteer for number of weeks unable to return to volunteer duties and the volunteer's total wages from regular, paid occupation for the same time period.
+- (1) Establish a performance management system to set loss prevention goals and track and measure the effectiveness of loss prevention interventions. - (2) Evaluate how additional data analytics software or cost models could help manage claim costs. - (3) Determine the expenditures per department allocated to loss prevention services geared toward experience-rating reductions and compare the expenditures allocated per department to the experience-rating premium surcharges paid by each department. - (4) Assess the different ways in which the Rating Modification Model could be adjusted to generate more revenue and incentivize departments to be more engaged in loss prevention services; and, if warranted, implement changes to the Experience Rating Modification Model based on the approval of the Volunteer Safety Workers' Compensation Fund Board. - (5) Track all legal claims and associated expenses open as of July 1, 2014, and filed thereafter, including information on the reasons each claim was filed and the conditions of the settlement or court ruling, and then share the information and analysis from the database with the Volunteer Safety Workers' Compensation Fund Board at every quarterly board meeting. - (6) Track suspected and confirmed fraudulent claims open as of July 1, 2014, and filed thereafter and then share the information and analysis from the database with the Volunteer Safety Workers' Compensation Fund Board at every quarterly board meeting.

-- d.
-The total number of claims affected by the minimum weekly compensation provision (within a specified time period). - e.
-The total workers' indemnity compensation amount awarded for all claims affected by the minimum weekly compensation provision (within a specified time period). - f.
-The difference between the total indemnity compensation awarded to volunteers and the total of all volunteers' wages from their regular, paid occupations for the same time period (within a specific time period). - (9) Track information for all claims awarded indemnity compensation in which a volunteer can return to his or her paid occupation but not his or her volunteer duty that are open on July 1, 2014, and filed on or after July 1, 2014.
-The database should include the following: - a.
-Whether the volunteer has the ability to perform his or her paid occupation but not his or her volunteer duty. - b.
-The volunteer's weekly wages from his or her regular, paid occupation. - c.
-The amount of indemnity compensation awarded per week based on weekly wages from regular, paid occupation. - d.
-The volunteer's post injury return date to volunteer duties. - (10) Report to the Volunteer Safety Workers' Compensation Fund Board at every quarterly meeting on the claims awarded indemnity compensation in which the volunteer can return to his or her paid occupation but not to his or her volunteer duty.
-The report shall include: - a.
-The total number of claims where the volunteer is being awarded indemnity compensation when they can return to their regular, paid occupations (within a specified time period). - b.
-The total indemnity compensation awarded for each claim, as well as the compensation per week and the number of weeks of compensation. - c.
-The total indemnity compensation awarded for all claims (within a specified time period). - (11) Include a form in the claims-closing material for volunteers who will not be able to return to their regular, paid occupations even though they can return to their volunteer duties, and track these claims and associated wages lost and prepare a report to share with the Volunteer Safety Workers' Compensation Fund Board at every quarterly meeting. - (12) Develop a model return-to-work program for use by fire and rescue departments that participate in the Fund and work with a limited number of departments to implement and test the program for a two-year time period. - (13) Develop metrics by which to determine if the return-to-work program reduces workers' compensation costs.
+- volunteer duty that are open on July 1, 2014, and filed on or after July 1, 2014.
+The database should include the following: - Whether the volunteer has the ability to perform his or her paid a. occupation but not his or her volunteer duty. - The volunteer's weekly wages from his or her regular, paid b. occupation. - The amount of indemnity compensation awarded per week based on c. weekly wages from regular, paid occupation. - The volunteer's post injury return date to volunteer duties. - (10)Report to the Volunteer Safety Workers' Compensation Fund Board at every quarterly meeting on the claims awarded indemnity compensation in which the volunteer can return to his or her paid occupation but not to his or her volunteer duty.
+The report shall include:

+- The total number of claims where volunteer is being awarded indemnity compensation when they can return to their regular, paid occupations (within a specified time period). - The total indemnity compensation awarded for each claim, as well as b. the compensation per week and the number of weeks of compensation. - The total indemnity compensation awarded for all claims (within a c. specified time period). - (11)Include a form in the claims-closing material for volunteers who will not be able to return to their regular, paid occupations even though they can return to their volunteer duties, and track these claims and associated wages lost and prepare a report to share with the Volunteer Safety Workers' Compensation Fund Board at every quarterly meeting. - Develop a model return-to-work program for use by fire and rescue (12)departments that participate in the Fund and work with a limited number of departments to implement and test the program for a two-year time period. - Develop metrics by which to determine if the return-to-work program (13)reduces workers' compensation costs.

-By January 1, 2015, the State Fire and Rescue Commission shall report to the Fiscal Research Division, the House Appropriations Subcommittee on General Government, and the Senate Appropriations Committee on General Government and Information Technology on the status of the Commission's data collection and analysis efforts and shall include in the report a copy of the State Fire and Rescue Commission's contract with the third-party administrator.
+By January 1, 2015, the State Fire and Rescue Commission shall report to the Fiscal Research Division, the House Appropriations Subcommittee on General Government, and the Senate Appropriations Committee on General Government and Information Technology on the status of the commission's data collection and analysis efforts and shall include in the report a copy of the State Fire and Rescue Commission's contract with the third-party administrator.